|

 Sections of VHDL and C language source files are printed following these indications.

 Entity names are not invented.
-All our specifications will include the entity names under analysis or design.
+All our project specifications will include the entity names under analysis or design.

-C:\CSD\P1\PLA1_1\Circuit_L\Proteus\(files, pictures, sketches, pdf, etc.)
+C:\CSD\P1\Circuit_L\proteus\(files, pictures, sketches, pdf, etc.)

 VHDL translations and C language source files contain comments and references to the schematics or flowcharts being translated.
+Or, if we put it in another way: VHDL and C code do not exist without the original schematic/flowchart in paper.

 Pay attention and discuss your RTL and technology schematics verifying that they are similar to your planned circuits.